Allen M. Hornblum: The Invisible Harry Gold

 In 2011, Hornblum released The Invisible Harry Gold: The Man Who Gave the Soviets the Atom Bomb, a book about the life of Harry Gold, an American spy in the Soviet underground.
-In the mid-1940s, Gold took atomic secrets from Klaus Fuchs and gave them to the Soviet Union.
+In the mid-1940s, Gold passed atomic secrets to Klaus Fuchs and then to the Soviet Union.
 Hornblum, in his book, addresses the attacks made upon Gold's character by Rosenberg supporters over the years.
-Hornblum spent eight years researching and writing the book and interviewed over 50 people as well as obtained recordings of jail house interviews with Gold conducted by his legal team.
+Hornblum spent eight years researching and writing the book and interviewed over 50 people as well as obtained recordings of jailhouse interviews with Gold conducted by his legal team.

 The book was published by the Yale University Press and received positive reviews from the critics.

 Against Their Will

-While researching Acres of Skin about medical experiments on inmates in Holmesburg Prison, Hornblum came across documentation about similar experiments conducted on children and infants.
-He started researching about such experiments in 2008.
+While researching Acres of Skin on medical experiments on inmates at Holmesburg Prison, Hornblum came across documentation of similar experiments conducted on children and infants.
+He started researching such experiments in 2008.
 In 2013, he released Against Their Will: The Secret History of Medical Experimentation on Children in Cold War America co-authored with Judith Newman and Gregory Dober.
 The book provides multiple examples of medical experiments performed on developmentally delayed and physically disabled children at multiple institutions across the US.
 It was published by Palgrave Macmillan.

 American Colossus

 Bill Tilden was one of America's greatest athletes during the "Golden Age of Sports."
 The first American-born player to win the Wimbledon title and the world's most dominant tennis player during the first half of the 20th century, Tilden was also a prolific author – writing over two dozen fiction and non-fiction books, and hundreds of newspaper articles – as well as a performer on stage and screen.
-Despite his fame and many achievements, however, he was convicted late in life on a morals charge, served time in prison, and his celebrity and lifestyle much reduced.
+Despite his fame and many achievements, however, he was convicted late in life on a morals charge, served time in prison, and his celebrity and lifestyle were much reduced.